Detecting Errors in a Quantum Network with Pauli Checks: Results

-We simulate entanglement swapping where all the qubits experience depolarization channels.
+In practice, gate operations are also noisy.
+In the following simulations, the single qubit gate and two qubit gate depolarization error rates are 0.001 and 0.01, respectively, which may be reachable in the future as hardware advances \cite{Shi_2022HighFidelityPhotonQuantLogGateBaseOnNearOptRydbergSinglePhotonSource}.
+The depolarizing error rate for the transmission channel $\mathcal{E}$ is varied from 0 to 0.5.
+First, we simulate the important case of entanglement swapping, which is a crucial protocol for extending the entanglement links in a quantum network.
 The setup where flying qubits are protected by PCS X\&Z is shown in Fig.~\ref{fig:pcs_circ_xz_flying_all_noisy-label}.

-Single qubit gate and two qubit gate depolarization error rates are 0.001 and 0.01, respectively, which may be reachable in the future as hardware advances \cite{Shi_2022HighFidelityPhotonQuantLogGateBaseOnNearOptRydbergSinglePhotonSource}.
-The depolarizing error rate for the channel $\mathcal{E}$ is varied from 0 to 0.5.
 Fig. \ref{fig:pcsXZ_flyingq_equal_depol} is the result when only flying qubits are protected and Fig.~\ref{fig:pcsXZ_fqandmq_equal_depol} is the result when we protect both flying and memory qubits.
+As expected, PCS on both the flying and memory qubits generally outperforms PCS on the flying qubits only, since the former provides more protection.
+However, this comes at a cost of a lower postselection rate.
+Note that the postselection rate at 0 depolarizing rate for the error channel is not 1, since the gate operations are noisy.

-Fig.~\ref{fig:pcs_xz_recursion_plot} is the numerical results when we apply recursion to the circuit in Fig.~\ref{fig:pcs_xz_fidelities_circ}.
+Fig.~\ref{fig:pcs_xz_recursion_plot} is the numerical results when we apply recursion to the circuit in Fig.~\ref{fig:pcs_xz_fidelities_circ} (recursive PCS X\&Z).
 Note that 0 recursion means the standard PCS X\&Z scheme and 2 recursion means that we have performed the PCS recursion twice.
 As shown, the fidelity improvement is substantial.
 The base PCS X\&Z scheme uses 6 qubits (4 ancillas and 2 from the Bell state).
 Recursion 1 consists of 10 total qubits and recursion 2 consists of 14 total qubits.
+Since recursive PCS forms a family of distance 2-codes, adding more layers of recursion beyond rec1 does not provide much improvement.